kerrishotts/retroputer/README.md

 # Retroputer

-The Retroputer is intended as both a plaything and educational tool.
+Retroputer is intended as both a plaything and educational tool.
 It is intended to simulate what programming and using a computer from the late 1980s was like.
 Some liberties, however, are taken, including the following:

 * 256KiB is addressable; 256KiB is present -- in the 80s, this would have been pretty expensive
 * 64KiB devoted to 320x200 graphics